eberban/eberban/books/refgram/src/logic/sentences.md

 __ra__ is a special word which erase anything said since the start of the current sentence, initial __A/O/NI__ included.
 It must be surrounded by spaces or pauses.

-It is able to erase it even if the text is ungrammatical, and while erase anything back to the start of the last sentence where the text was still grammatical (this means that an ungrammatical sentence followed by grammatically-looking sentences actually just counts as a single ungrammatical sentence).
+It is able to erase it even if the text is ungrammatical, and will erase anything back to the start of the last sentence where the text was still grammatical (this means that an ungrammatical sentence followed by grammatically-looking sentences actually just counts as a single ungrammatical sentence).